roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 ## Detailed deployment steps

-The following steps assume you are using a Dev Container inside Visual Studio Code.

 ### 1. Clone the REference App repo

 If using Windows, ensure you have enabled long paths.
 Then clone the repository from GitHub: